lucassabreu/clockify-cli/README.md

-  edit        Edit a time entry, use id "current" to apply to time entry in progress gendocs     Generate Markdown documentation for the clockify-cli. help        Help about any command in          Create a new time entry and starts it log         List the entries from a specific day me          Show the user info out         Stops the last time entry project     List projects from a workspace
+  edit        Edit a time entry, use id "current" to apply to time entry in progress gendocs     Generate Markdown documentation for the clockify-cli. help        Help about any command in          Create a new time entry and starts it (will close time entries not closed) log         List the entries from a specific day manual      Creates a new completed time entry (does not stop on-going time entries) me          Show the user info out         Stops the last time entry project     List projects from a workspace